-For 40 years, Calgary Academy has been a school with humble beginnings and transformative impact on thousands of students’ lives.
-Beginning with just 44 students and 11 staff in five rented classrooms, the organization has grown to more than 640 students, a 16-acre campus on the western edge of the city, and 150 staff split across the school, a foundation, and an education outreach organization.
+For over 40 years, Calgary Academy has been a school with humble beginnings and transformative impact on thousands of students’ lives.
+Beginning with just 44 students and 11 staff in five rented classrooms, the organization has grown to more than 700 students, a 16-acre campus on the western edge of the city, and 150 staff split across the school, a foundation, and an education outreach organization.

 This is just the beginning of the Calgary Academy story.